hypothesis/onboarding/.github/ISSUE_TEMPLATE/onboarding.md

   - [ ] **Engineer**: check off this item once you've had your first 1:1 with your buddy
 - [ ] **Engineer**: (re-)read the [Hypothesis Company Principles](https://web.hypothes.is/principles/)

-TODO: At this point we might want to take a paragraph or two to introduce the engineer to what they should expect from their first few months at Hypothesis and the rest of the onboarding process.

 # Development environment

 - [ ] **Engineer**: read our high-level architecture overview.